abostroem/2021-01-07-aas-online/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+Participants are expected to have knowledge equivalent to the Software Carpentry Python Curriculum: the ability to write a function in Python, familiarity with Python built-in types such as lists and dictionaries, and the ability to navigate directories using the command line.
 </p>

 {% comment %}